dwestheide/eventhub-flatmap2013/README.md

 [Eventsourced library](https://github.com/eligosource/eventsourced) for implementing the Event Sourcing (and Command Sourcing), CQRS, and Memory Image patterns with Akka actors.

+It was originally written for a workshop I did at flatMap(Oslo) 2013, called "Event Sourcing for Functional Programmers".
+If you are interested, have a look at the [slides](http://danielwestheide.com/talks/flatmap2013/slides/index.html).

 It makes use of the MongoDB journal based on ReactiveMongo for its event store, so you need to run a local MongoDB:

 `mongod`